sckulkarni246/python-scripts-for-embedded-programmers/README.md

 4. Parsing XML files that represent some configuration
 5. <many more!>

-I am documenting here some code snippets that have enabled me to do that over the last few years.
+I am sharing here some code snippets and full-fledged applications that have enabled me to do that over the last few years.
 These range from extremely basic to somewhat complex codes.

-I generally use Python 3.x and would recommend the same to anyone who wants to use these codes.
+*I generally use **Python 3.x** and would recommend the same to anyone who wants to use these codes.*